On this page Skip this page navigation

-The rules for removal-from-sport and return-to-sport protocols are expected to be in place by July 1, 2021.
+The rules for removal-from-sport and return-to-sport protocols came into effect on January 1, 2022.

 Requirements for School Boards

 The Ministry of Education has a concussion policy (PPM 158: School Board Policies on Concussion) for school boards, school authorities and Provincial and Demonstration schools.

 This policy was updated by the Ministry of Education to be consistent with Rowan’s Law, and new requirements will come into effect on January 31, 2020.